 Vitamin C is regarded as the "grandfather" of the traditional antioxidants we know of.
-And its potential health benefits are really quite astonishing.
-As a formidable antioxidant, this nutrient:

 You might have heard of a new technology called liposomal technology that has been used to increase absorption of nutrients.
 This occurs naturally in krill oil.
 The omega-3 fats are bound to phospholipids that radically increase absorption relative to fish oil.